Cornplanter

 In the postwar years, Cornplanter endeavoured to learn more about Euro-American culture and invited Quakers to establish schools in Seneca territory.
-Disillusioned by his people's poor reaction to Euro-American society, he later had the schools closed and embraced his half-brother Handsome Lake's movement to return to traditional Seneca ways and religion.
+After the War of 1812 he became disillusioned by his people's poor reaction to Euro-American society.
+He had the schools closed and embraced his half-brother Handsome Lake's movement to return to traditional Seneca ways and religion.

 The United States government granted him about 1500 acres of former Seneca territory in Pennsylvania in 1796 for "him and his heirs forever," which became known as the Cornplanter Tract.

-In 1957, the federal government began construction of the Kinzua Dam on the Allegany River.
-When the dam was completed in 1965 the Cornplanter Tract was flooded and most of the few remaining residents moved to the Allegany Reservation of the federally recognized Seneca Nation of New York.
+The federal government, however, started construction of the Kinzua Dam on the Allegany River in 1960.
+When the dam was completed the Cornplanter Tract was flooded and most of the few remaining residents moved to the Allegany Reservation of the federally recognized Seneca Nation of New York.
 Before flooding occurred the remains of Cornplanter, his descendants, and an 1866 monument to him were relocated.